mikeredev/llm/README.md

 ### gpt-chatbot-console
 - console AI helper

+### gpt-chatbot-conversation
+- creates realistic conversation by passing previous replies back to the bot as context

 ### gpt-chatbot-rofi
 - rofi dmenu chatbot

-### gpt-conversational
-- passes back conversation history as context

 ### vector-db
 - POC of chatbot with memory recollection using Pinecone